 Law School students who have an exam conflict in non-Law School courses must reschedule the non-Law School exam.
 Rescheduling of exams is permitted only for the following reasons:

 - In other exceptional and documented circumstances.
 Examples include but are not limited to:

 These regulations apply to all Law School exams, not only to finals in December and April/May.
 Students having any of the above conflicts should email Registration Services at [email protected] once the exam schedule is published, and no later than the published deadline in advance of the exam date, in order to adjust their exam schedule.
 Registration Services will determine which exam will be rescheduled and will notify you of the date and location of your rescheduled exam shortly before the start of the exam period.

-Examinations will be rescheduled only after the originally scheduled date, never before.
+Examinations will only be rescheduled AFTER the originally scheduled date, never before.
 It is important to note that only rescheduling arrangements made officially through Registration Services will be honored.

 Students may not take a second examination in a course for which they have already earned a passing grade.